duongngochongson/Python-RFM-Model-Analysis/README.md

 **Context**: SuperStore, a global retail company with a large customer base, seeks to segment customers for its marketing campaigns.
 Marketing department has requested the Data Analysis Department's assistance in implementing the RFM model.

+**RFM model:** The model segments customers based on three key metrics: Recency (how recently a purchase was made), Frequency (how often purchases occur), and Monetary (total spending amount)

 **Goal**: Based on the dataset, I use Python to classify customers into RFM segment, then visualize results to propose key insights and actionable solutions.

 **Links to dataset info:** https://docs.google.com/spreadsheets/d/1yNt8-kkoDyYzq8tYbqWRqqrAfyhPNtBlfSo-9aRvbCY/view